P-h-1-L-z-A/food-del/README.md

 For deployment, you can use platforms like Render.
 Make sure to update the environment variables accordingly.

-## Contact

-For any queries or support, reach out to us via the "Contact Us" section on the homepage or email us at support@mealmingle.com.

 ---

 This README provides an overview of your project, setup instructions, and other essential details that developers and users need to get started with "Meal Mingle."